 - Create a package on your local computer and then install it on the docassemble server either through GitHub or by uploading a ZIP file.

 - Create a package, push it to GitHub, and then edit your interviews using GitHub’s web interface.
 (You can also upload static files using GitHub.)
 To run your interview, update your package on docassemble (which will retrieve your code from GitHub).

-docassemble interviews are written in YAML format, rather than assembled using a graphical user interface, because once authors have climbed the docassemble learning curve, the text format is ideal for managing the complexity of advanced interviews, since it allows authors to copy-and-paste, search-and-replace, and organize text into multiple files.
+docassemble interviews are written in YAML format, rather than assembled using a graphical user interface, because once developers have climbed the docassemble learning curve, the text format is ideal for managing the complexity of advanced interviews, since it allows developers to copy-and-paste, search-and-replace, and organize text into multiple files.
 YAML was chosen as the format because it is the cleanest-looking of data formats that are both machine-readable and human-readable.